 speaker

 Analyst at William Blair

-Yeah, that's very helpful.
+Got it.
+That's very helpful.
 And then a good segue there.
 We think about kind of, you know, the coming capacity expansion in Europe.
-I mean, what does that imply for the 23 percent margin walk?
-I know you guys also have, you know, a growing productivity pipeline to the core business because, you know, first glance, it looks like that 23 percent is largely just the mix of Amron and the Amort exclusion.
+I mean, what does that imply for the 23% margin walk?
+I know you guys also have, you know, a growing productivity pipeline for the core business.
+Cause you know, first glance, it looks like that 23% is largely just the mix of Amran and the Amort exclusion.

+speaker